The painful truth hits at 11 PM.

 "Isn't buying always cheaper in the long run?"

 Not necessarily.
 Yes, if you hold a vehicle 15+ years, ownership eventually wins on total cost.
 But most businesses operate vehicles 5–10 years.
-In that window, leasing is often cheaper when you factor in depreciation, VES compliance, unexpected repairs, and insurance.
+In that window, leasing is often cheaper once you factor in depreciation, compliance, unexpected repairs, and insurance.

 "What if demand drops and I'm stuck with a lease?"

-If demand volatility is high for your business, negotiate shorter lease terms (12 months) with Ablink at a slightly higher rate.
-The flexibility is worth the premium.
+If demand volatility is high for your business, ask about a shorter term.
+You will usually pay a higher monthly rate for it, and the flexibility can be worth the premium.

 "We want the tax deduction of ownership (depreciation deduction)."

-Talk to your accountant, but don't let depreciation deduction be the deciding factor.
+Confirm the current position with IRAS or your accountant, and don't let a depreciation deduction be the deciding factor on its own.

 Decision Framework: A Simple Checklist